hiyukoim/ghost-friendlink-gateway/README.md

 *Screenshot showing Coolify's Developer View where you can paste multiple environment variables at once*

-After deployment, open `https://your-gateway-domain.com/admin/login`, authenticate with `BASIC_AUTH_USERNAME` / `BASIC_AUTH_PASSWORD`, and you’ll land on the dashboard.
+After deployment, open `https://your-gateway-domain.com/admin/login`, authenticate with `ADMIN_LOGIN_USERNAME` / `ADMIN_LOGIN_PASSWORD`, and you’ll land on the dashboard.
 #### Manual Setup (Alternative)

 If you prefer to add variables one by one, go to **Configuration** → **Environment Variables** and add the following: